2019 Dog Vaccination Schedule 101 for Canada. Easy step-by-step puppy vaccination schedule.

 - Non-core vaccines are provide only short-term immunity and are sometimes ineffective against an evolved strain of bacteria.
 You should think really long and hard about whether to get these vaccines.

 Why do you need a dog vaccination schedule?

 For a new puppy, it is essential to vaccinate your dog.
 Vaccination after your puppy’s maternal antibodies wear out is critical to preventing the spread of disease to dog and humans.

 However, the frequency of vaccinations is important.
 There is always the likelihood that there are adverse effects when your puppy or dog gets vaccinated.

 In actuality, according to Dr. Ron Schutlz annual vaccination “provides no demonstrable benefit and may increase the risk of adverse reactions.”
 Dr Ronald Schultz has spent decades researching the minimum duration of immunity after a dog has been vaccinated.

-What are the potential adverse effects of dog vaccination?
+What are the potential adverse effects of dog vaccination or over vaccination?